 each year than are diagnosed with a heart attack, stroke or breast cancer

-ages.
-Studies also show that patients who have had a fragility fracture
+Studies also show that patients who have had a fragility fracture are two

-are two to four times more likely to experience another fracture than
+to four times more likely to experience another fracture than those who

-those who have never had a fracture.
-That is, once a patient experiences
+have never had a fracture.
+That is, once a patient experiences a fracture,

 Leading the Way in Post-Fracture Patient Care

-The Health System has demonstrated a commitment to helping patients understand
+registry, the Health System has demonstrated its commitment to helping

-and provides tools to document, track and benchmark care of fragility
+future fractures and provides tools to document, track and benchmark care

-J. Melvin Deese, M.D. states, “We are all proud of our orthopaedic team for maintaining
+J. Melvin Deese Jr., M.D. states, “We are all proud of our orthopaedic team for maintaining

 such a high level of care and awareness of this very dangerous disease.